KeatonBuddy/MDSC-351/README.md

+# MDSC Projects Completed During Bachelor of Health Sciences in Bioinformatics at University of Calgary

 # Project 1: ER Stress Pathway (IRE1α/XBP) in Cancer Viability
 ## Overview
 This project investigates the endoplasmic reticulum (ER) stress response pathway, specifically the IRE1α/XBP axis, and its critical role in cancer cell viability.
 Under conditions of increased MYC oncogene expression, cancer cells experience heightened ER stress.
 This stress activates the IRE1α enzyme, leading to splicing and activation of the transcription factor XBP.
 The activated IRE1α/XBP pathway promotes survival by adapting cancer cells to ER stress conditions.